 Sometimes the hardest thing about a project is just getting started.
 Whether you decide to rent out a room or invest some extra money, set aside time on your calendar and be prepared to plan and do your research.

-Creating chunks of time in your calendar to execute your tasks is the best way to get things done so you can fill your “mailbox” with extra money this year.
+Creating time in your calendar to execute your tasks is the best way to get things done so you can make some mailbox money this year.